fischer-c187/react-datepicker/readme.md

 The Datepicker component allows users to select a date, built using React and custom hooks to provide full date picking functionality.
 This component is perfect for integration into forms or user interfaces where precise date input is required.

+## Prerequisites

+This section outlines the necessary tools and environments required to successfully use or contribute to the @drskyjs/datepicker project.
+Ensure that your development environment meets the following prerequisites:
+Development Environment

+- Node.js: Version 20.x or newer
+- npm: Version 10.x or newer

 ## Installation

 To use the Datepicker component in your project, start by installing it via npm: